 You’ll need an internet connection to embed videos from streaming sites you haven’t downloaded.
 PowerPoint supports videos hosted on YouTube, Vimeo, SlideShare, Stream, and Flipgrid as of 2022.
 If you try to embed an online video without an internet connection, PowerPoint will ask you to join a network or insert a video from your computer.

-To get ready to embed these videos, go to the video you want to embed.
-You can then copy the video’s link—it is usually in each platform’s sharing or embedding options.
-Once you’ve copied the link, you’re ready to add it to your PowerPoint presentation.
+To get ready to embed these videos, copy the video’s link—it is usually in each platform’s sharing or embedding options.
+Once you’ve copied the link, you’re ready to add the video to your PowerPoint presentation.

 You don’t need an internet connection to embed downloaded videos.
 But you’ll need the PowerPoint Mac or Windows desktop app, as you can only embed online videos with PowerPoint’s web version.